 Brainwashing is just a nickname for a series of known psychological processes used to manipulate someone against their will.
 It’s unethical, traumatizing, and it literally changes what is happening in the brain – without the person realizing what is happening.Read More »

-Even after all these years since “The Great Deception,” I am still learning how my heart, soul, brain, finances and life were hijacked by a monster, and yet I could not see him for what he was.
-In the beginning, my very first therapist suggested that I learn about “anti-social personality disorder” to help me be more safe in the future.
+It wasn’t a “him.”
+It was THEM.
+Even after all these years since “The Great Deception,” I am still learning how my heart, soul, brain, finances and life were hijacked by an anti-Mormon psychopath.* In the beginning, my very first therapist suggested that I learn about “anti-social personality disorder” to help me be more safe in the future.
 Disclaiming that she was not diagnosing him, she showed me a list of the characteristics.Read More »

 I am right now just off my knees from turning everything over to God tonight as I slay the biggest dragon of my life.
 So finally, I quite procrastinating, and I opened the Bible (which I haven’t read in ages because it triggers my PTSD) and just for fun I did one of those let-me-open-this-and-see-where-it lands in case something cool and relevant is on the page.